Autoimmune regulator

 The autoimmune regulator (AIRE) is a protein that in humans is encoded by the AIRE gene.
-It is a 13kb gene on chromosome 21q22.3 that has 545 amino acids.
+It is a 13kbp gene on chromosome 21q22.3 that encodes 545 amino acids.
 AIRE is a transcription factor expressed in the medulla (inner part) of the thymus.
 It is part of the mechanism which eliminates self-reactive T cells that would cause autoimmune disease.
 It exposes T cells to normal, healthy proteins from all parts of the body, and T cells that react to those proteins are destroyed.

 Each T cell recognizes a specific antigen when it is presented in complex with a major histocompatibility complex (MHC) molecule by an antigen presenting cell.
 This recognition is accomplished by the T cell receptors expressed on the cell surface.
-T cells receptors are generated by randomly shuffled gene segments which results in a highly diverse population of T cells - each with a unique antigen specificity.
+T cells receptors are generated by randomly shuffled gene segments which results in a highly diverse population of T cells—each with a unique antigen specificity.
 Subsequently, T cells with receptors that recognize the body's own proteins need to be eliminated while still in the thymus.
-Through the action of AIRE, medullary thymic epithelial cells (mTEC) express major proteins from elsewhere in the body (so called "tissue-restricted antigens" - TRA) and T cells that respond to those proteins are eliminated through cell death (apoptosis).
+Through the action of AIRE, medullary thymic epithelial cells (mTEC) express major proteins from elsewhere in the body (tissue-restricted antigens, TRA) and T cells that respond to those proteins are eliminated through cell death (apoptosis).
 Thus AIRE drives negative selection of self-recognizing T cells.
 When AIRE is defective, T cells that recognize antigens normally produced by the body can exit the thymus and enter circulation.
 This can result in a variety of autoimmune diseases.

 The gene was first reported by two independent research groups Aaltonen et al. and Nagamine et al. in 1997 who were able to isolate and clone the gene from human chromosome 21q22.3.
-Their work was able to show that mutations in the AIRE gene are responsible for the pathogenesis of Autoimmune polyglandular syndrome type I. More insight into the Aire protein was later provided by Heino et al. in 2000.
-They showed that Aire protein is mainly expressed in the thymic medullary epithelial cells using immunohistochemistry.
+Their work was able to show that mutations in the AIRE gene are responsible for the pathogenesis of Autoimmune polyglandular syndrome type I. More insight into the AIRE protein was later provided by Heino et al. in 2000.
+They showed that AIRE protein is mainly expressed in the thymic medullary epithelial cells using immunohistochemistry.